 What Causes Myopia?

-What Causes Myopia?
+What Myopia is?
 And how to Tackle it!

 Myopia, also known as nearsightedness, is a common vision condition that affects millions of people around the world.
 If you have myopia, you can see close-up objects clearly, but distant objects appear blurry and out of focus.
 But what exactly causes this condition?